 Why would someone want to infect your PC with Malware ?
 You see, hackers are very motivated individuals and their motivations could be anything like financial, political, etc. Imagine if they get a PC infected and could capture all your keyboard inputs.
 All your banking transaction username, passwords or your credit/debit card data could be with them in minutes.

 They could issue instructions remotely to encrypt all your data in the background and throw a screen up to demand ransom money to decrypt your data.

 Also, another use could be making your PC a part of Botnet and using it in a criminal activity like DDoS (Distributed Denial of Service) against some other big organisation demanding a ransom to stop this activity.
 You will have absolutely no way to know that your PC is part of such an activity.

 The possibilities are absolutely endless!

 All such kinds of Malware are classified as Crimeware.
 And this is big business, no more we are talking about a 20yr old geek in pyjamas sitting in a basement and writing some nasty code.
 We are talking about organised criminal gangs and syndicates who do this as a normal job just like us.
 There are organisations in the deep dark web which are accessible only to a few people who know how to get there.
 Even then you may not be able to explore the darkest areas of the dark web.

 What can you do to avoid getting your device infected with malware?
 Few tips for you to stay safe –

-- Always install a genuine copy of antivirus/anti-malware product installed on to your device,
+- Always install a genuine copy of antivirus/anti-malware product on your device,

 - Never use any kind of pirated software on your device,